-The Consolidated Non-Financial Statement of the Fincantieri Group (hereafter also Sustainability Report), now on its second edition, is a communication tool that describes, in a transparent and structured manner, the economic, social and environmental results achieved, and demonstrates the Group's commitment to sustainable development, with the aim of creating value not only for itself, but also for its stakeholders.
+Our fourth Sustainability Report is a communication tool that describes, in a transparent and structured manner, the economic, social and environmental results achieved, and demonstrates our commitment to sustainable development, with the aim of creating value not only for the Company, but also for our stakeholders.

-The Sustainability Report reports, to the extent necessary to ensure an understanding of the activities of the company, its progress, its results and its impact, in relation to the areas considered important and required by Legislative Decree 254/2016, on the "disclosure of non-financial and diversity information by certain large undertakings and groups".
+The Sustainability Report represents the Consolidated Non-Financial Statement of the Fincantieri Group and reports, to the extent necessary to ensure an understanding of the activities of the company, its progress, its results and its impact, in relation to the areas considered important and required by Legislative Decree 254/2016, on the "disclosure of non-financial and diversity information by certain large undertakings and groups".

-As required by the Decree this document is a distinct report with the appropriate wording to identify it as the Consolidated Non-Financial Statement (NFS).
+As required by the Decree this document is a distinct report with the appropriate wording to identify it as the Consolidated Non-Financial Statement.

-In the Sustainability Report 2018 we also present to the stakeholders our Sustainability Plan, approved by the Board of Directors, which highlights and strengthens the intention to be a responsible Group.
-The Plan addresses the commitments undertaken by the Group and breaks them down into qualitative and quantitative targets that can be measured over time, which also underline our support for some of the United Nations Sustainable Development Goals.
+In the Sustainability Report 2020 we also present to the stakeholders our Sustainability Plan objectives achieved in 2020.
+The Plan is approved by the Board of Directors and it highlights and strengthens the intention to be a responsible Group.
+The Plan addresses the commitments undertaken by the Group and breaks them down into qualitative and quantitative targets that can be measured over time, which also underline our support for some of the United Nations Sustainable Development Goals - SDGs.

 The process of collecting data and information and drafting the Report is coordinated and managed by the Sustainability Unit, in cooperation with the multifunctional Working Group.
 The Report’s contents have been defined according to the principles of accuracy, balance, clarity, comparability, reliability and timeliness.